Table of Contents

 View on Amazon.com ➜

 The trickiest part of camping is deciding what to eat and how to keep your food from perishing.
-If you’re bringing a gas stove (or if there is a fire pit on-site), bring hot dogs, burgers, or anything else you might like to grill for dinner.
-For breakfast, bacon and eggs or yogurt with granola are some good combinations.
-Make sure you bring metal tongs and spatula, and pack perishables in a quality cooler filled with ice.
+If you’re bringing a gas stove or have a fire pit on-site – bring hot dogs, burgers, or anything else you might like to grill up for dinner.
+For breakfast, bacon and eggs or yogurt with granola are some simple combinations.
+This cooler will keep your food and drinks insulated for up to 5 days on ice.
+You can’t go wrong with Coleman.

 Quality Cooler